NIR long-pass filters

 Figure 1: Near infrared (NIR) long-pass filters with cut-on wavelengths between 600 and 730 nm.

 Of the filters measured, only the ones from Heliopan have brass rings.
 The Orange and Yellow filters from Heliopan and Hoya are multi-coated and reflect negligible amounts of visible light with a normal beam.
-The filters from UQG, Tangsinuo and Purshee are not AR coated.
+The filters from UQG, Tangsinuo and Purshee are not AR coated (Figure 2).

 Code